 Throw out what you think you know about working hard, and get ready to work harder.
 And be smart about where you spend your energy.
 The truth is that many interns do the bare minimum.
 They do what they are asked to do, with as little effort as possible.
 Instead of only doing what you are assigned, find a few ways each day or week to go above and beyond.
 Whether your mantra becomes “under promise and over deliver,” or “Ritz Carlton service,” figure out how to anticipate and solve problems, and make everyone in the office’s lives a bit easier.
 Take out the trash without your boss asking, stay late to help finish a project, ask if anyone needs help with an upcoming event.
 You might not always get verbal recognition from your boss, but just because they don’t say something doesn’t mean they didn’t notice.

-During your internship you are testing out this agency or company, just as they are testing you.
-Ask questions and don’t be afraid to shadow other departments.
+During your internship, you are testing out this agency or company, just as they are testing you.
+Ask questions and ask to shadow other departments.
 Learn as much about the company and how it works so you can figure out where you best fit in as a part of the team.
-Review old case studies, clippings and client proposals to get a sense of what’s gone on before you came on board and to get a sense for where the firm is headed.
+Review old case studies, clippings and client proposals to get a sense of what’s gone on before you came on board, and ask to sit in pitch meetings, company brainstorms and planning meetings to get a sense for where the firm is headed.

 Ask for it

 It can be tempting to bond with your coworkers through office politics, gossip or client complaints, but be warned: this is dangerous territory.
 Keep conversations positive and productive.
-You don’t want anyone to doubt your character when it’s time to decide if you should be part of the team.
+You don’t want anyone to doubt your character when it’s time to decide if you should be part of the full-time team.
+And know that yes, we are paying attention to this.